- Complete Guide

 Importing your video assets

 The easiest way to import is to drag and drop files or folders from the desktop.
+If you drag and drop from existing projects, most all individual settings for the media items should be transferred as well.

 For Space, we drag-and-drop the 'assets' folder into iScreensaver's video sequence area of the new project.